• Skip to content

 It’s a good idea for your baby to practise using open cups as early as possible.

 Babies aged 6-12 months should drink only cooled, boiled tap water, breastmilk or infant formula.
 After 12 months, children can have full-fat cow’s milk.
-Drinks like fruit juice, soft drinks and flavoured milks aren’t recommended for babies and children.
-They have a lot of sugar and increase the risk of tooth decay.
+Sweet drinks like fruit juice, soft drinks and flavoured milks aren’t recommended for babies and children.
+They have too much sugar and increase the risk of tooth decay.

 Supported By